lczub/robotframework-magik/README.md

 pybot examples
 ```

-*   The [Robot Framework] test reports are is written into the current working
+*   The [Robot Framework] test reports are written into the current working
     directory.

 #### stop the closed image